NWC-CUAHSI-Summer-Institute/NextGen-Uncertainty-quantification/README.md

 ## Pronextgen Group
-The purpose of this research group is uncertainty quantification of the forcing file using model-agnostic Nextgen framework.
+The purpose of this research group is the uncertainty quantification of the forcing in streamflow prediction  using model-agnostic Nextgen framework.

-We provided a workflow to run ngen-cal.
+The following tutorial is prepared to show how run ngen-cal in your environment.

+##